mjc-school/MJC-School/stage #2/module #2 SQL/lesson #5. WHERE Condition/content.md

 # Where condition

 ## Tasks
--	Select all Orders with amount more or equal 500
+1)	Select all Payments with amount more or equal 500
--	Select students older than 20
+2)	Select students older than 20
--	Select students from the same group (110) but younger than 20
+3)	Select students from the same group (10) but younger than 20
--	Select Students with Name ‘Mike’ or from the group 104, 105, 106
+4)	Select Students with Name ‘Mike’ or from the group 4, 5, 6
--	Select Orders dated conducted in past 2 months
+5)	Select Payments dated conducted in past 8 months
--	Select all students whose name starts with ‘A’
+6)	Select all students whose name starts with ‘A’
--	Select all students whose surname ends with ‘a’
--	Select all subjects whose description contains ‘a’
+7)  Select students with name = Roxi and group= 4 or name Tallie and group = 9

 ## Materials
 https://www.guru99.com/where-clause.html